 Find your top-ranking keywords.

-Keywords determine all your SEO activities, and by tracking organic rankings for your target keywords, you will be measuring the success of your general SEO strategy.
+Keywords determine all your SEO activities.
+By tracking organic rankings for your target keywords, you will be measuring the success of your general SEO strategy.

 So, start a project for your site in Rank Tracker, and the tool will discover all the keywords that your website is already ranking for.
 You can also add your keywords manually, or use the Suggest button to let the software find keyword ideas for you.
 Specify a couple of seed keywords that best describe your website topic.
 The keywords will appear in the Rank Tracking module, where the ranks are tracked with every ranking check you run.